Frequently Asked Questions

 The ICRG is completely separate from the Political Risk Services line of products.
 Dr Christopher McKee uses a separate methodology to arrive at its political and country risk ratings.
-The ICRG also supplies subscribers with the methodology and formulas used to calculate the risk ratings, as well as the data needed to make the calculations.
+The ICRG also supplies subscribers with the methodology and formulas used to calculate our risk ratings, as well as the data needed to make these calculations.
 This allows clients to tailor the ratings system to their specific needs.

 How often is the data updated?

 The ICRG is updated monthly.
 In each new issue, data and statistical tables are completely updated and new text analysis is provided for approximately 20-25 countries.

 Established in 1979, The PRS Group is the world’s leading quant-driven political and country forecasting and risk rating firm.
 With its early intellectual roots firmly planted in academe and in joint research with the US State Department and the CIA, the firm now stands alone in the sector by interfacing its longstanding data series with artificial intelligence to produce truly outstanding, predictive results.
 PRS is also a world leader in the production of corruption risk data and geospatial satellite analysis, and is the only firm of its kind to be recognized by the courts in commercial litigation as authorities in the field.

 How do we rate and forecast political and country risk?

 The firm occupies an exclusive position in the industry through the application of two globally recognized, proprietary, quant-driven, and back-tested methodologies: Political Risk Services (PRS) and the International Country Risk Guide (ICRG).
 A number of products based on these two risk rating systems are produced at regular intervals throughout the year.